supercontainers/isc19-tutorial/README.md

 Please append your question below the others in the document.

 We have also created a Slack Team for this.
 The invitation link is [here](https://join.slack.com/t/hpc-containers/shared_invite/enQtODI3NzY1NDU4OTk5LTUxOTgyOWJmYjIwOWI5YWU2MzBhZDI3Zjc1YmZmMjAxZjgzYzk4ZWEwNmFlNzlkOWI0MGNlZDNlMTBhYTBlOWY).

-## Schedule (TBD)

-14:00 - 14:15 Introduction to containers in HPC (Shane)
-Including defining jargon (containers, images, registries/repos,..)

-14:15 - 14:55 Build and run your first container with Podman (Shane)
-Including also minimal pull and run examples, to define these concepts

-14:55 - 15:30 Deploy containers on a supercomputer (Marco)

-15:30 - 16:00 High-performance containers (Marco)

-16:00 - 16:30 BREAK

-16:30 - 17:05 Best practices (Shane)

-17:05 - 17:35 E4S containers initiative (Sameer)

-17:35 - 17:55 Advanced container builds (Eduardo)

-17:55 - 18:00 Wrap-up and final Q&A